kuldeepsingh-ms/AzureDataStudio/Lab01.md

     );
     ```

-7. Create a clustered index on store_id and a Non clusteded index on phone & email.
+7. Create a clustered index on store_id and a Non-clustered index on phone & email.

-8. Generate dummy data in above table.
+8. Generate dummy data in the above table.

-9. Create a jupyter notebook with below scripts:
+9. Create a jupyter notebook with the below scripts:
-    * Script to get count of Indexes on each table
+    * Script to get a count of Indexes on each table
     * Script to get current fragmentation status
     * Script to optimize the indexes
     Include the instructions in the notebook to run optimization script only if fragmentation is >30%

-10. Test your jupyter notebook on above database.
+10. Test your jupyter notebook on the above database.

 11. Customize dashboard for Server by adding below widget(s)
     * CPU utilization report by databases in table form